 In this lesson, students explore the various forms of energy and the conversion of energy from one form to another.
-Newton's Law of Conversion states that energy can neither be created or destroyed.
+The law of conservation of energy states that energy can neither be created or destroyed.
 It can only be transformed.